domsleee/multiprocessing-wrap/README.md

 m.close()
 ~~~

 A more involved example of sorting numbers using `sleep`.
-Note that you only have as many workers as you have threads, so if you have 4 threads you will only be able to sort up to 4 numbers with this approach:
+Since the worker function is run in a different process, to transfer data between the processes we use a thread-safe `Queue`.
+Note the following only works if you have at least 2 threads:
 ~~~python
 from multiprocess import multiprocess, Queue from time import sleep